APNIC-Labs/draft-kskroll-sentinel/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on March 30, 2019.
+   This Internet-Draft will expire on April 23, 2019.

-Huston, et al.           Expires March 30, 2019                 [Page 1]
+Huston, et al.           Expires April 23, 2019                 [Page 1]

-Internet-Draft         DNSSEC Trusted Key Sentinel        September 2018
+Internet-Draft         DNSSEC Trusted Key Sentinel          October 2018

 Copyright Notice